LonelyFort/pytorch_deeplearning_exercises/README.md

-# pytorch_deeplearning_exercises
+# Compilation of Pytorch Deep Learning Exercises from ZTM (Zero To Mastery) series.

-from pytorch udemy courses
+Courses materials are linked from [https://www.learnpytorch.io/](https://www.learnpytorch.io/).